kawaicheung/book-on-naming-things/manuscript/0_C_OppositesDontAlwaysAttract.md

 Code tends to be more readable if concepts are stated positively.
 Anytime I see a variable with a not operator (`!`), I see if there's another variable I can create that expresses the same concept without the `!`.
 For instance, a conditional statement like `if (!won)` can be improved by replacing it with `if (lost)`.

 Usually, the English language has enough breadth in vocabulary that most states have a meaningful opposite.
-A piece of functionality that allows us to move a file from the trash, we don't have to say _undelete_. _Restore_ makes perfect sense.
+For a piece of functionality that allows us to move a file from the trash, we don't have to say _undelete_. _Restore_ makes perfect sense.
 It's clear that a file that can be restored is already in the state of being deleted.

 Unfortunately, this isn't always the case.
 That makes naming a state's opposite succinctly a bit of a challenge.
 Take this example.